etingof/snmpsim/README.txt

               --process-user=nobody --process-group=nogroup \
               --daemonize &

+Latest Simulator version offers the --args-from-file=<file> option for passing many --agent-udpv4-endpoint=<address> options for reaching the same effect.

 For transport-based simulation to work, make sure to design your data directory layout matching transport ID's of the addresses listed in the ips.txt file above.

 Tips and Tricks
 ---------------